 Consider adding a shopping cart to your marketplace if you expect a big part of your customers to purchase multiple items in one go.
 This is the case on big marketplaces like Amazon and Ebay, but rarely needed for smaller niche marketplaces.

 If buyers often purchase several items from different sellers, they should be able to view all their items in one shopping cart, remove items as needed, and pay in a single transaction.
 A multi-vendor shopping cart is very complicated to build, so think carefully about whether you truly need one – most marketplaces don’t.

 Rental marketplaces connect buyers with sellers who have items to rent.
 Probably the best-known rental marketplace is Airbnb, a global platform that allows users to rent other people’s homes.
-Rental marketplaces can cover anything from adventure equipment (Quipmo) to swimming pools (Swimmy) to cars (DriveLah).
-Regardless of offering, there are several standard rental marketplace features most platforms need:
+Rental marketplaces can cover anything from camping sites (Nomady) to swimming pools (Swimmy) and cars (DriveLah).
+Regardless of the offering, there are several standard rental marketplace features most platforms need: